Cristopher2874/PracticeProblems/MetaPractice/BigO.md

 5. Drop constants of the runtime.
 6. Use Big O for the space complexity depending on the call stack of the code and the extra variables and structures created.
 7. Drop the non dominant terms as constants.
 For example in a complexity *O(a + a2)*, the final complexity would be **O(a2)**.

+### Extra

+When using Big O, there is necessary to consider the space and time complexity.
+Not in all cases the O(n) function is faster than the O(n2) function, the complexity means that for larger data sets, the runtime will be more efficient, but does not relate to the small cases for runtime.
+O(n) is faster when the data is larger enough.

+#### the complexity depends on the scale!